worldcoin/signup-sequencer/Readme.md

 # Worldcoin Sign-up Sequencer

-Sign-up Sequencer does sequencing of data (identities) that are commited in a batch to an Ethereum Smart Contract.
+Sign-up Sequencer does sequencing of data (identities) that are committed in a batch to an Ethereum Smart Contract.

 ## Table of Contents
 1. [Introduction](#introduction)